Quantum Tomography and Entanglement in Semi-Leptonic $h\to VV^*$ Decays at Higher Orders: Analysis

 We now turn to the impact of NLO EW effects on the angular coefficients and the associated quantum observables.
 In contrast to QCD corrections, which affect only the quark lines, electroweak corrections introduce new dynamical structures.
-In particular, box and pentagon virtual diagrams (see diagrams 3--5 in set $(e)$ of \Cref{fig:Feyn_h_2j_2j,fig:Feyn_h_lvjj}), which do not follow the genuine $h\to VV^*$ topology, can potentially induce sizable corrections to the angular coefficients and challenge the two-qutrit description~\cite{Goncalves:2025mvl,Goncalves:2025xer,DelGratta:2025qyp,Aguilar-Saavedra:2025byk}.
+In particular, box and pentagon virtual diagrams (see diagrams 3--5 in set $(e)$ of \Cref{fig:Feyn_h_2j_2j,fig:Feyn_h_lvjj}), which do not follow the genuine $h\to VV^*$ topology, can potentially induce sizable corrections to the angular coefficients and challenge the two-qutrit description~\cite{Goncalves:2025mvl,Goncalves:2025xer,DelGratta:2025qyp,Aguilar-Saavedra:2025byk}.\footnote{As a closure test, we consider in \autoref{app:mh300} a heavier Higgs boson with $m_h=300$~GeV, for which both vector bosons can be selected near their mass shells.
+In this scenario, the NLO EW corrections to the dominant angular coefficients are reduced to the percent level or below.}

 We first study the NLO EW corrections on the angular coefficients in the $h\to \ell^\pm\nu_\ell q\bar{q}'$ channel.
 Following the QT procedure described in \autoref{sec:tomography}, we present in \autoref{tab:WWEW} the coefficients that are nonvanishing at LO, together with those induced at NLO EW, imposing $|m_{q\bar{q}'}-m_W|<10~\text{GeV}$.
 We find that NLO EW corrections to the LO coefficients remain below $\mathcal{O}(4\%)$, consistent with the behavior observed in the $h\to e^+\nu_e \mu^-\bar\nu_\mu$ channel~\cite{Goncalves:2025xer}.
 Restricting the hadronic invariant mass to the near on-shell region, $|m_{q\bar{q}'}-m_W|<10~\text{GeV}$, suppresses non-resonant topologies (such as diagrams 4--5 in set $(e)$ of \autoref{fig:Feyn_h_lvjj}), leading to milder effects on the angular coefficients.
 The remaining corrections arise, in particular, from singly resonant loop contributions (such as diagram 3 in set $(e)$ of \autoref{fig:Feyn_h_lvjj}) and from photon radiation (\autoref{fig:Feyn_h_lvjj}~(d)).
-The latter is especially relevant, as it can distort the helicity basis, but its impact can be further mitigated by increasing the photon recombination radius~\cite{Goncalves:2025xer}, as confirmed in \autoref{tab:WWEW} when varying $R$ from $0.1$ to $0.3$.
+The latter is especially relevant, as it can distort the helicity basis, but its impact can be further mitigated by increasing the photon recombination radius~\cite{Goncalves:2025xer}, as confirmed in \autoref{tab:WWEW} when varying $\Delta R$ from $0.1$ to $0.3$.